 SDS Seminar’s CBT: Introductory Course (Certificate) is Approved by the British Psychological Society (BPS).
 The British Psychological Society is established by Royal Charter and is the Keeper of the Register of Chartered Psychologists.
 BPS Approval means that the certificate course meets the Society’s five course quality standards.
 Delegates who complete the course will receive their Certificates with the BPS Logo and the Approval Statement.
 BPS Approved courses can be found on BPS website.

 Watch live demonstrations of Essential CBT Techniques followed by a detailed analysis and informed explanation by Accredited CBT therapists: Dr Tom Werner and Consultant Clinical Psychologist Paul Grantham.
-This DVD set concentrates on introducing the viewer to Cognitive Behavioural Therapy (CBT) through a combination of demonstration, discussion and reflection.
-This set consists of 8 DVDs:
+This training video concentrates on introducing the viewer to Cognitive Behavioural Therapy (CBT) through a combination of demonstration, discussion and reflection.
+This training video consists of 8 parts:

 - Agenda Setting